huntdatacenter/docs/docs/coordination/agreements/overview.md

 ::: details Clarification of the form fields

-The following form fields are including in the "HUNT Cloud Services Agreement Form" version 1.1.
+The following form fields are including in the "HUNT Cloud Services Agreement Form" version 1.2.

 **Services center short name**

 This is the short name or abbreviation for your services center.
 We use this name in day to day communication.
+Leave blank if you prefer us to compose a tag from your center name.

 **Services center organization**